parthpatel1997/connect-dots/content/features.md

       - label: View Demo
         url: '#'
     bg: gray
+    content: >-
-    content: "* The objective of our company is to develop a system that effectively manages all\r the data related to the various events that take place in colleges and universities.
-The\rpurpose is to maintain a centralized database of all events related information.\n\n\n\n* We are going to provide solution\r from top level person of the handling an event to the bottom level person digitally\r with the transparent process\n\n\n\n* The\rgoal is to support various functions and processes necessary to manage the data\r efficiently.
-Our system can store, maintain and retrieve data from its database very\r efficiently and can be used for further analysis."
+      * The objective of our company is to develop a system that effectively manages all the data related to the various events that take place in colleges and universities.
+The purpose is to maintain a centralized database of all events related information.
+      * We are going to provide solution from top level person of the handling an event to the bottom level person digitally with the transparent process
+      * The
+        goal is to support various functions and processes necessary to manage the data efficiently.
+Our system can store, maintain and retrieve data from its database very efficiently and can be used for further analysis.
-    image: /images/cloud-device-white-background.png
+    image: /images/361-3619268_module-is-for-sharing-experiences-which-has-proven.png
     section_id: features
     title: The Vision for our venture
     type: section_content